-Green Roofs
+Metals category includes Zinc, Cadmium, Lead, Aluminum, and Iron.

 Applicability

 Green roofs contribute to stormwater management by attenuating the peak rate of runoff for small storms.
 Green roofs are appropriate for commercial, industrial, and residential structures, especially those with wide roofs.
 They can be incorporated into new construction or added to existing buildings during renovation or re-roofing.

-If adding a green roof as part of redevelopment, assess the structural integrity of the roof to determine whether the support structure can withstand the additional loading of the green roof when it is fully saturated.
+If adding a green roof as part of Redevelopment, assess the structural integrity of the roof to determine whether the support structure can withstand the additional loading of the green roof when it is fully saturated.
 Most green roofs are built on flat or low-angle rooftops, but some have been installed on pitched roofs up to 40% slope, with special design features to prevent slumping and ensure plant survival.

 Green roofs are appropriate anywhere it is desirable to reduce the overall amount of stormwater runoff, including areas of chronic flooding or where combined sewer overflows (CSOs) are compromising water quality.
 Green roofs can incrementally reduce the amount of runoff that contributes to flooding and overflow problems.
 They are an excellent technique to use in dense urban areas, in areas where infiltration is difficult due to tight soils or shallow bedrock, or on sites where infiltration is undesirable due to existing soil contamination.
 Because green roofs return rainwater to the atmosphere, they should not be used in situations where groundwater recharge is a priority, such as in stressed basins with chronic low-flow conditions.
 The roof runoff should be infiltrated instead.